lovesy07/bdpastl.github.io/courseMaterial/Javascript.md

 }
 ```

-So to write "I LIKE TURTLES" 100 times to the console, I simply write:
+So to write "I LIKE TURTLES" 100 times to the console, [you simply write:](https://codepen.io/bdpastl/pen/vMVEae)
 ```javascript
 var count = 0